sagemath/sagewiki_to_gh-2022-10-10/days4/projects/nb.md

  1. '''Don't loose work''' If anything in a page changes, make it so trying to navigate away from the page requires confirmation (like in gmail)
      * Dorian, Tom -- 1 hour

+ 1. '''Make it look good'''
+     * Timothy, and everybody -- time.

 -----------------